Wednesday, October 23, 2013

 Sunday, October 20, 2013

-COGS, SPOOLS AND 1/2" TAPE #2 - The DESERT TIGERS VHS REVIEW
+The DESERT TIGERS - VHS REVIEW

 Welcome back to the world of long, lost VHS tapes.
 For this second installment, let’s take a look at Magnum Entertainment’s The DESERT TIGERS (1977), a rather mundane WWII film with a few sleazy surprises.